6 protocols · 1 family

 what's in scope

-• Implementation bugs in any reference impl: @orangecheck/sdk, @orangecheck/gate, @orangecheck/lock-*, @orangecheck/stamp-*, @orangecheck/vote-*, the Python orangecheck package.
+• Implementation bugs in any @orangecheck/* npm package or the Python SDK.

-• Hosted-service bugs in ochk.io, attest.ochk.io, lock.ochk.io, stamp.ochk.io, docs.ochk.io — including auth flaws, session bugs, SSRF / CSRF / XSS, rate-limit bypasses, secret leakage.
+• Hosted-service bugs on any ochk.io site — auth flaws, session bugs, SSRF / CSRF / XSS, rate-limit bypasses, secret leakage.

-• Cryptographic bugs in the BIP-322 / X25519 / AES-GCM / OTS code paths even if they only manifest under non-standard inputs.
+• Cryptographic bugs in the BIP-322 / X25519 / AES-GCM / OpenTimestamps code paths, even under non-standard inputs.

-Out of scope: chain-analysis on published proofs (that's the threat model, not a bug); social-engineering attacks against ochk.io operators; DoS on hosted endpoints (we'll fix the rate-limiter, but it's not a CVE-class finding).
+Out of scope: chain analysis on published proofs (that is the threat model, not a bug); social engineering against operators; volumetric denial-of-service on hosted endpoints.

 // thank you for taking the time to make the ecosystem safer.